Barkhausen-Institut/ros2_latency_evaluation/README.md

 If you want to reproduce the paper results, proceed as follows:

-0. Make sure you are in our docker container as described above.
+0. Make sure you are in our docker container as described above and built everything.
-1. `cd <ws> && . /opt/ros/foxy/setup.bash && . ws/install/setup.bash`
+1. `cd <ws> && . /opt/ros/foxy/setup.bash && . <ws>/install/setup.bash`
 2. Set kernel parameters as described in the paper.
 3. `cd <ws-root>/src/separate_processes/scripts/`
 4. `bash run_all_benchmarks.sh`